Partnerships

 Joint Working

-When a pharmaceutical company works on projects in partnership with the National Health Service (NHS), this is normally known as ‘joint working’.
+When a pharmaceutical company works on projects in partnership with the NHS, this is normally known as ‘joint working’.
 See here for a full listing of our Joint Working agreements.

 Joint working